The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 All of these rotations assumed full uptime, except for one disconnect at around three minutes in which Harvest Moon was used.

 As we can tell, in terms of drifting management, a 2.48 GCD offers us the least risk, with 2.49 not being too far behind.
 2.49 is only a single skill speed meld, while 2.48 will require some investment.
-As of 6.05 and the new raid gear, the natural 2.5s GCD set is really strong and hits stat tiers very well.
-It is currently ahead of a single meld 2.49 set by a slight margin.
-While we know that 2.49 aligns better with raid buffs, the gain vs. loss of the two sets will have to be compared.
+As of 6.21 we have found very little need for the tight alignment that 2.48 provides making 2.49 the preferred default set.
+If you are interested in the 2.48 BiS please feel free to ping Ellunavi in the Balance Discord.

 ![](/img/jobs/rpr/ffxiv_22122021_150141_799.png)